c2siorg/DataLoom/README.md

 - [ESLint](https://eslint.org/) for code linting
 - [Prettier](https://prettier.io) for code formatting

 ### Run Application
+**Set Up Environment Variables** :
+Create a `.env` file in the `apps/backend` directory and add details as per `.env.sample` file.

+**Dependency Issues**: Ensure all required dependencies are installed by running `pip install -r requirements.txt` in apps/backend

 To run all apps and packages, run the following command:
 ```
 cd DataLoom
 npm run dev
 ```

+The backend server will start and be accessible at `http://127.0.0.1:8000`.